 Instructions

-- Place vanilla wafers and nuts (if using) in a food processor and process until fine crumbs form.
+- Place graham crackers in a food processor and process until fine crumbs form.

 - Melt butter in a medium pot.
-Add vanilla wafer crumbs and sugar to the pot and mix together until completely combined.
+Add crumbs, sugar, and salt to the pot and mix together until completely combined.

 - Bake in the preheated oven for 10 minutes, until lightly golden and fragrant.

-- Meanwhile, make the puffing: Whisk together sugar, cornstarch, and salt in a medium saucepan.
-Whisk in yolks, eggs and milk until fully combined.
-Turn on the heat to medium and cook the mixture, whisking constantly, and occasionally taking a spatula and scraping up any thickened pudding in the edges of the pan.
-Cook until the pudding has completely thickened and large bubbles are forming and popping, about 8 minutes.
+- Cook the mixture over medium heat, whisking constantly and occasionally using a rubber spatula to scrape up any thickened pudding from the edges of the pan, until the pudding has completely thickened and large bubbles are forming and popping throughout, about 8 minutes.

-- Make the whipped cream: Add the softened cream cheese to the bowl of an electric mixer.
-Using the whip attachment, briefly beat the cream cheese until it has lightened.
-Add the vanilla extract and cream and whip until medium soft peaks have formed, scraping down the bowl as needed.
+- Using an electric mixer, whip the cream cheese, sugar, and vanilla (if using) together until lightened.
+Add the heavy cream and whip until medium soft peaks have formed, scraping down the bowl as needed.

 - Serve immediately or keep chilled until ready to serve, up to 1 day.